The category vectors behind The Magic See Through Mirror and STUNTS

 But it is also the most elusive to measure.

-Consistent questionnaires over time [NOTE: CREATE DRAFT QUESTIONNAIRE] will track relative progress, but absolute evidence of Inaction becoming Action is very hard to implement, principally because:
+Consistent questionnaires over time will track relative progress, but absolute evidence of Inaction becoming Action is very hard to implement, principally because:

 b) by their nature they’re post-hoc, requiring retrospective monitoring rather than real-time tracking